mlpack/blog/content/blog/YannisFinal.md

 Before moving to the main course (I'm looking at you, Multiprobe LSH), I want to focus on two Pull Requests that I think are important optimizations to the LSH module.

 The first one, [Pull Request 623][623], tries to reduce the memory footprint of `LSHSearch::ReturnIndicesFromTable()`.
 The original implementation would allocate N spaces for the N points, set them all to 0, then mark the points that were in the same hash bucket as a query and only keep those indices to create the candidate set.
-The complexity of that was $\mathcal{O}(N)$.
+The complexity of that was O(N).
 Instead, we could simply take note of the indices of all the points we find, and only keep the unique ones.
-Unique runs in $\mathcal{O}(M log M)$, but if M is significantly smaller than N, we reduce both the memory used and the time needed.
+Unique runs in O(MlogM), but if M is significantly smaller than N, we reduce both the memory used and the time needed.

-To find the sweet spot between M and N, we did extensive tuning with a number of datasets, and allowed our implementation to pick either the $\mathcal{O}(N)$ or $\mathcal{O}(MlogM)$ method for each point individually.
+To find the sweet spot between M and N, we did extensive tuning with a number of datasets, and allowed our implementation to pick either the O(N) or O(MlogM) method for each point individually.

 The second optimization, summarized in [Pull Request 675][675] was made mainly by Ryan, based on our observation that the second-level hash table implementation was too heavy.
 What the previous implementation did was allocate a `secondHashSize x bucketSize` armadillo matrix, with each row corresponding to the key for hash value i.
 The first `bucketSize` points hashed to each value were kept, and the rest were discarded.
 Then, the hash table was condensed.